gsjung0419/DFTBP/README.md

  -.
 WITH_DFTD3: TRUE or FALSE

  -.
-WITH_API: TRUE (Mandatory for static library, e.g., lirbary.a)
+WITH_API: TRUE (Mandatory for static library, e.g., library.a)

  -.
-BUILD_SHARED_LIBS: TURE (Mandatory for shared library, e.g., lirbary.so, mandatory for python-based lammps users)
+BUILD_SHARED_LIBS: TURE (Mandatory for shared library, e.g., library.so, mandatory for python-based lammps users)

  -.
 You may have compile issues if you try with other environments.

-2-1.
+2.1.
 Installation of DFTB+ (recommended for the most fundamental version)

  -.
 Compile the dftb+ (WITH_OMP, WITH_API: TRUE)